OGS-Digital-Service/digital-services-utilities/components.md

             iconalt:"an outline of the state of new york",
             title: "Icon Title That's a Link",
             titlelink:"google.com",
-            content:"One really good decriptive sentence that shouldn't be terribly long. " },
+            content:"One really good descriptive sentence that shouldn't be terribly long. " },
         {
             icon:"/img/nygov-logo.png",
             iconalt:"an outline of the state of new york",
             title: "Icon Title",
             titlelink:"",
-            content:"One really good decriptive sentence that shouldn't be terribly long. " },
+            content:"One really good descriptive sentence that shouldn't be terribly long. " },
         {
             icon:"/img/nygov-logo.png",
             iconalt:"an outline of the state of new york",
             title: "Icon Title",
             titlelink:"",
-            content:"One really good decriptive sentence that shouldn't be terribly long. " },
+            content:"One really good descriptive sentence that shouldn't be terribly long. " },
         {
             icon:"/img/nygov-logo.png",
             iconalt:"an outline of the state of new york",
             title: "Icon Title",
             titlelink:"",
-            content:"One really good decriptive sentence that shouldn't be terribly long. " }
+            content:"One really good descriptive sentence that shouldn't be terribly long. " }

     ]